agadiffe/WindowsMize/README.md

 ## 📥 Download & Execution
-This script requires "PowerShell 7 (aka PowerShell (Core))" and must be run as Administrator.
+This script requires "PowerShell (aka PowerShell Core)" and must be run as Administrator.

 ### Automated
 1. Open a PowerShell prompt (Administrator privileges are not required).